Family Feud: Five .308 Based Cartridges Go Head to Head in a Virtual Shootout

 3rd Place: .308 Winchester, 34 Points

-Developed from the .300 Savage for use in the M-14 service rifle, the .308 has gone on to become the most popular hunting cartridge in the USA, and elsewhere is outsold by just the 7mm Remington Magnum and the .30-06.
+Developed from the .300 Savage for use in the M-14 service rifle, the .308 has gone on to become the most popular hunting cartridge in the USA.
+Elsewhere, it is outsold by just the 7mm Remington Magnum and the .30-06.
 The .308 is versatile, performs close to the .30-06, and is available even in remote places such as Alaska and Africa.

 For this test, in which it ran a close third behind the .260, the author selected the 180 grain AccuBond™ (.507 BC/.271 SD) at 2600 fps.